Filed by NextGen Acquisition Corporation

 Participants in the Solicitation

 NextGen and Xos and their respective directors and executive officers may be deemed to be participants in the solicitation of proxies from NextGen’s shareholders in connection with the proposed transaction.
-Additional information regarding the interests of those persons and other persons who may be deemed participants in the proposed transaction may be obtained by reading the proxy statement/prospectus.
-You may obtain a free copy of this document as described in the preceding paragraph.
+A list of the names of the directors and executive officers of NextGen and information regarding their interests in the business combination is set forth in NextGen’s registration statement on Form S-1 (File No. 333-248921) filed with the SEC on October 7, 2020.
+Additional information regarding the interests of such persons will be contained in the registration statement and the proxy statement/prospectus when available.
+You may obtain free copies of these documents as described in the preceding paragraph.

 Cautionary Statement Regarding Forward-Looking Statements